External Ids for CCND3 Gene

 GeneCards Summary for CCND3 Gene

 CCND3 (Cyclin D3) is a Protein Coding gene.
-Diseases associated with CCND3 include myeloma and bladder carcinoma in situ.
-Among its related pathways are PI3K-Akt signaling pathway and L1CAM interactions.
+Diseases associated with CCND3 include bladder carcinoma in situ and b-cell lymphomas.
+Among its related pathways are Signaling by GPCR and Cell Cycle, Mitotic.
 GO annotations related to this gene include protein kinase binding and cyclin-dependent protein serine/threonine kinase activity.
 An important paralog of this gene is CCND2.

 UniProtKB/Swiss-Prot for CCND3 Gene